data-engineering-helpers/metric-cli/README.md

 - [ ] dbt metric to pulse
 - [ ] JSON schema validator
+- [ ] retrieve fields ID and datasource ID from Pulse API
+- [ ] check for breaking change in Pulse's API evolutions
 - [ ] metricflow to pulse
 - [ ] input metric to LookML (Looker)